 Yeah, 2016 pretty much sucked from beginning to end.
 Between the losses of so many talented people (Bowie, Prince, Ali, Reagan, Fisher, et al…), the election of the he-who-shall-not-be-named, and the death of my dog, on Christmas Eve, no less… well, it’s no secret that I was glad to bid 2016 a not-so-fond farewell.
 The Good News is that when you find yourself face-first on the pavement, it’s difficult to fall much further.

-And so I found myself, reeling as I was from shock that a complete fuck-tard was elected to the White House, asking myself what I could do to make sure that the Russians would never again be able to hack our elections.
+And so I found myself, reeling as I was from shock over who was elected to the White House, asking myself what I could do to make sure that the Russians would never again be able to hack our elections.
 Around the same time, I received an email from my alma mater, Saint Leo University, that they had expanded their cybersecurity program to include bachelors degrees in addition to their existing masters degree program.